vmsmith/CookBook/soup_carrot_ginger_roasted.md

 5. Add onion and celery, season with salt and pepper, and cook about 5 minutes.

-6. Add the carrots, ginger, and bay leaf, then cook for about 1 minutes.
+6. Add the carrots, ginger, garlic, and bay leaf, then cook for a few minutes.

 7. Add the chicken stock, bring to a boil, then simmer for about 30 minutes.